-Moving your office to a new location, be that across town, or the country, can be as time consuming as transporting your household belongings to a new residence.
+Moving an office to a new location, be that across town, or the country, can be as time consuming as transporting your household belongings to a new residence.

 An office, much like a home, will contain bulky items like computers, copiers, and furnishings.
 But unlike a home move, an office relocation is extra important, because when your office is off-line, your business is not operating at full speed.
 Less business means lower cash flow, and no one wants their company to hit a speed bump.

 Here are some tips to make the transition from office A to office B stress free.